seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Look, here comes one: a gentlewoman of mine,
 Who, falling in the flaws of her own youth,
-Hath blister’d her report: she is with child;
+Hath blister'd her report: she is with child;
 And he that got it, sentenced; a young man
 More fit to do another such offence
 Than die for this.